 After a pectus carinatum correction surgery, your child may be hospitalized for three to five days.
 He or she will be under strict activity restrictions for a minimum of two to three months after surgery.

 As the leading experts in the treatment and correction of chest wall deformities in Denver, patients travel from all over the Rocky Mountain region and beyond to receive care from The Chest Wall Deformity Correction and Bracing Clinic at RMHC.

 To schedule an appointment with The Chest Wall Deformity Correction and Bracing Clinic at RMHC, please call (303) 839-6001.

 Our chest wall clinic location

-Our Chest Wall Deformity Correction Center and Bracing Clinic is located just minutes from Denver International Airport, one of the largest airports in the U.S. with nonstop flights to over 150 domestic destinations, making it the most accessible chest wall repair clinic offering the dynamic compression device in the country.
+The Chest Wall Deformity Correction Center and Bracing Clinic at RMHC is located just minutes from Denver International Airport, one of the largest airports in the U.S. with nonstop flights to over 150 domestic destinations, making it the most accessible chest wall repair clinic offering the dynamic compression device in the country.